ASHOKABHAT69/Volume-surge-BOT/README.md

    ╚═╝   ╚══════╝╚══════╝╚═╝ ╚═╝ ╚═════╝ ╚═╝ ╚═╝

 A Python script to send messages to a Telegram chat using the **Telegram Bot API**.
-Perfect for quick alerts, notifications, or personal reminders.
+Analyzes Live stock market data from NSE/BSE srever and checks for surge and instantly shoots up alerts, notifications, or personal reminders.

 > **⚠️ Licensing & Confidentiality Notice:**
 > This project is **NOT open-source** and is of significant valuation.